LaneSnively/microbit/README.md

 # microbit
-code for BBC Microbit: copy code and paste into microbit editor-download from microbit editor-transfer to microbit via drag and drop.
+code for BBC Microbit: copy code and paste into microbit editor -> download to computer from microbit editor -> transfer to microbit via drag and drop.

 editor:
 https://python.microbit.org/v/2.0